-Easy Pineapple Upside-Down Cake Recipe
+Easy Pineapple Upside-Down Cast Iron Skillet Cake

 If you have never tried it before, it is a delicious yellow cake that is saturated with caramel sauce (thank you butter and brown sugar!) and studded with pineapple and cherry pieces.
 This particular recipe has a nice addition of pecan halves which add a bit of crunch and flavor to the cake.